 (Same here, the consent of everyone is important!)

-Practicing consent is to ensure that everyone, at all times, is perfectly comfortable with, and fully knowledgeable of what is happening (see the Guide to Consent).
+Practicing consent is making sure that everyone is, at all times, perfectly comfortable with what is happening. (see the Guide to Consent)